-- I will make myself available Tuesday after school until 4:30 for quiz make up and help and Thursdays before school from 7:45 - 8:15 for quiz make-ups and help.
-If you arrive after 8am you will not be allowed to make up the quiz. - A missed quiz must be made up within one week of when it was given or you will receive a 0.
-Tests will only be allowed to be made up if I have spoken to a parent and discussed the circumstances of the missed test. - If you are struggling, need help, or have questions you should be in talking to me during the above listed hours or ask to make a special appointment.
+- I will make myself available Monday after school until 4:30 for quiz make up and help and Mondays, Wednesdays, and Fridays during lunch for help (not quiz makeup). - A missed quiz must be made up within one week of when it was given or you will receive a 0.
+Tests will only be allowed to be made up if I have spoken to a parent (email is fine) and discussed the circumstances of the missed test. - If you are struggling, need help, or have questions you should be in talking to me during the above listed hours or ask to make a special appointment.